 Dean College also offers Paramedic and EMT training programs.
 Read our Notice of Participating and Non-participating States for EMT Paramedic Professional Licensure.

 The number of credits granted for prior college-level work is determined by the Registrar’s Office.

-Review the Transfer Credit Policy found on page 31 of the Dean College Academic Catalog.
+Review the Transfer Credit Policy found in the Dean College Academic Catalog.

 Dean College has established transfer agreements with select four-year institutions to enhance options for students as well as transfer agreements that pave the way for easy transfer to Dean College.
 For more information please see the Articulation Agreements web page.

 Click on the name of the School below for faculty and staff listings.

 Dean College offers a variety of activities for students to become involved on campus.
 For more information visit the Campus Life webpage.

 Dean College has classrooms with state-of-the-art technology, laboratories and performance space.
 For more information, view the Dean College Campus Map.